How did the Horses come to exist?

 Katlinel, the Rockinghorsegal

 Katlinel, the Rockinghorsegal, spent her formative years in the little seaside town of Yarmouth Maine.
 She spent many a happy hour frolicking in the chill waters of the Atlantic ocean, and from an early age was in love with the ocean and the natural world.
 She was rarely without her sketchbook, and could often be found outside sketching or painting things that caught her fancy.
 When not drawing, she was active in the other fine arts, and was an active participant in her high school's drama club, choir and Latin club.
-It has always been easy for her to immerse herself in a different time period, be it ancient Rome or the Renaissance.
-Music continues to be a love of her life, be it in the form of singing madrigals or playing the doumbek with a Middle Eastern ensemble.
+With a lifelong fascination for history, it has always been easy for her to immerse herself in a different time period, be it ancient Rome or the Renaissance.
 When she is not donning the multiple layers and steel boning of Renaissance garb, she can often be found in bellydancing costuming, since she has been consumed by a love of this beautiful and ancient art form for many a year.
 She has often said that she feels she lives a charmed life, between dance and the sheer joy of bringing the rockinghorses to enrich the lives of those they meet.
 There is a special magic afoot when someone takes their first rockinghorse ride, and it is a pleasure and honour to be a part of that.
 Each ride beyond the first is richer and more rewarding--what more could you ask for in life?